 The law is very slippery and malleable in this area, which is why it’s important to hire an experienced attorney who has argued violent crimes in front of a judge before.

-All forms of simple assault are considered misdemeanors and do not have very heavy penalties.
+All forms of simple assault in Arizona are considered misdemeanors and do not have very heavy penalties.
 But, if you have been charged with assault in the last two years, you will be sentenced for the next highest class of offense.
 So, if you are convicted of Class 3 Assault but were convicted on the same charges 18 months before, you are now sentenced for a Class 2 Assault.

 Arizona Assault Classes